jflournoy/old.jflournoy.github.io/_posts/2018-09-26-riclpm-openmx-demo.md

 This creates free variance and covariance paths between the random intercepts.
 The 'unique.pairs' option will generate a path between each unique combination of the names you use in the "from" parameter.
 Giving them labels will help you identify them in the output, but are otherwise not strictly necessary.
 Note that the starting values are set with variances at 1, and the covariance at 0 (because it could be positive or negative), and lower bounds are set on the variance parameters.

+## Mean structure

 ```r
 meanPathNames <- unlist(lapply(c('mu', 'pi'), paste, 1:3, sep = ''))
 ```

-Instead of writing out each of the path labels for the means of each manifest variable, so I call the above.
+Instead of writing out each of the path labels for the means of each manifest variable, I call the above.
 It's more characters than just writing it out, but maybe less prone to typos.

 ```r